 There are three main problems that can be examined in the study of systems in the controls context: system dynamics, system identification or modeling, and system control.
-They develop from the three aspects that are present in the block diagram of a basic system: input, system, and output [1].
+They develop from the three aspects that are present in the block diagram of a basic system: input, system, and output [?].
 Typically, two of the three aspects are known, and the third must be determined from the other two.

 In system control, the system is known, and the input to the system that produces a desired output must be determined.
-Part II focuses on the fundamental control problem of regulation for disturbance rejection as it pertains to DC-DC converters, and uses the Ćuk DC-DC converter as the platform for applying the various design steps, leading up to a minimal-order compensator design, demonstrated in Chapter 14.
+Part II focuses on the fundamental control problem of regulation for disturbance rejection as it pertains to DC-DC converters, and uses the Ćuk DC-DC converter as the platform for applying the various design steps, leading up to a minimal-order compensator design, demonstrated in Chapter 13.
 It is assumed that the reader of this part of the book is familiar with the classical control system design techniques presented earlier as the modern control design methods build on a classical foundation.
 Note that for the regulation problem, the desired output value is fixed, whereas in the servo problem, the desired output is to track a changing setpoint.

 The Ćuk DC-DC converter was chosen as an example system for two main purposes.
 This nonlinear switching circuit can act to raise (boost) or lower (buck) the voltage from input to output, making it a generic DC-DC converter (compared to converters that can only boost or buck the input voltage, but not do both).
 Also, the circuit contains four energy storage devices leading to a fourth-order system, which creates sufficient complexity in an output feedback compensator to require compensator order reduction.
 This allows an original idea regarding order reduction to be presented.
-Boost or buck converters are typically implemented with only two energy storage components, and the resulting simplicity in compensators designed using modern control techniques either does not require model reduction or renders one of the techniques presented in this part of the text practically useless.
+Boost or buck converters are typically implemented with only two energy storage components, and the resulting simplicity in compensators designed using modern control techniques either does not require model reduction or renders one of the techniques presented practically useless.

-Analysis of the Cuk converter circuit begins in Chapter 9.
-The control system analysis and design procedures use MATLAB from The Mathworks, Inc., and code is presented at the end of each chapter for the relevant chapter material.
+Analysis of the Ćuk converter circuit begins in Chapter 8.
+The control system design procedures use MATLAB from The Mathworks, Inc. (See Appendix ?? for code.)
 The nonlinear Ćuk switching circuit is modeled as a small-signal continuous linear time invariant (LTI) system using state space averaging.
 The LTI model to be used during the design process is validated by transient comparison with a nonlinear circuit simulation to justify the assumption that the small-signal model would be adequate.
 The open-loop performance characteristics are tested, and a set of performance criteria for the closed-loop controlled system are specified.

-Chapter 10 covers pole placement using state feedback.
+Chapter 9 covers pole placement using state feedback.
 This chapter uses desired poles given by a filter prototype that is optimal with respect to an integral performance index and discusses how to select a weighting parameter that determines the closed-loop pole locations.

-Integral augmentation of the state feedback architecture is described in Chapter 11.
+Integral augmentation of the state feedback architecture is described in Chapter 10.
 This allows the closed-loop system to completely eliminate steady state error, which could not be accomplished by state feedback alone.

-Chapter 12 discusses state estimation using full- and reduced-order observers to allow for the use of output feedback, as state information is not always available to the designer.
+Chapter 11 discusses state estimation using full- and reduced-order observers to allow for the use of output feedback, as state information is not always available to the designer.

-Chapter 13 shows the application of optimal control and estimation using linear quadratic methods.
+Chapter 12 shows the application of optimal control and estimation using linear quadratic methods.
 These techniques allow the designer to determine optimal controller and optimal estimator gains.
 Loop transfer recovery is discussed as a means to recover desirable frequency-domain stability margins that are lost when designing an optimal output feedback compensator.